-Trump Says He's Preparing Tariffs on Further $267 billion in Chinese Imports
+Trump Says He's Preparing Tariffs on Further $267 Billion in Chinese Imports

 By Vivian Salama

-President Trump said on Friday that tariffs on another $267 billion in Chinese goods are ready to go and could be rolled out on short notice, signaling no end in sight for the growing trade dispute.
+President Trump said Friday that tariffs on another $267 billion in Chinese goods are ready to go and could be rolled out on short notice, reinforcing earlier threats and signaling no end in sight for the growing trade dispute.

 "I hate to say this, but behind that there is another $267 billion ready to go on short notice if I want," he added.
 "That changes the equation."